Leonardo DiCaprio praises Indian man for discovering new fish in a bucket

 The small, snake-like species live in aquifers - large layers of permeable rock and sediments that hold groundwater.

-Mr Abraham, who lives in Alappuzha district, said the discovery was made by chance - he was taking a shower when his eyes fell on "a red thread in the bucket".
+Mr Abraham, who lives in Alappuzha district, said the discovery was made by chance - he was taking a bath when he spotted "a red thread in the bucket".

 Intrigued, he scooped it out to take a closer look and found the thread was moving.